nguyenlongbao1994/be-eq-agent/knowledge_db.md

 - Hans
 - E&R

-They are different manufacturers but use the same laser source type.
+These use the same laser source type but are different machine families.

-### Main machine sections
+### Main machine structure
 - load / unload
 - dust extraction
 - cooling